Accepts questions from anywhere.

 I have three Thundercloud Plum trees.
 They are non fruit bearing.
 This is my second year of the leaves dropping after they have blossomed.
 The ph balance in my soil is 5.
 The one thing I have noticed with the leaves that have fallen is on the midrib of them, a small fuzziness on it .
 I have started with mag-i-cal too help with the ph level.
 The age of the trees vary.
 The oldest being 10 years which is the worst of the three losing the leaves.
 The other two are 7 and 4 and they do not lose as much as the 10 year old.
 They all have that fuzzy look on the back of the leaf on the midrib.
 The color of the fuzzy stuff is kinda grayish brown it blends in to the leaf.
 Health leaves do not have that on them.
 I also have almost no new growth maybe 5%.
 Please help.
 Jill

 What type of grass would you recommend to grow if you have a Maple Tree directly in the middle of your lawn?
 My husband likes Fescue, but it doesn't do very well in the summer.
 I live in Norfolk, Va.
 Thank you for your time.
 K. Bean

-Norfolk Virginia lawns and turf almost 4 years ago
+Norfolk Virginia lawns and turf over 4 years ago

 I'm trying to identify a tree in my back yard (see attached .JPG).
 I would also like to know how large the tree will grow?
 Thank you!